 - Shake the spray bottle vigorously prior to each application to mix in the oils (otherwise they'll just uselessly sit at the top.)

 I think that it’s important to really consider the things that your skin absorbs.
 We’re called to care for our bodies as a temple.
 (That’s why I love handcrafting all-natural soaps.)
-I think that with our unique bodies, their unique chemistries, and the individual things that we have or continue to expose them to will mean that while this deodorant works well for me, it may or may not for you.
+With our unique bodies, their unique chemistries, and the things we continue to expose them means that while this deodorant works well for me, it may not for you.
 I would encourage you to keep searching till you find one that does!

-If you have found a natural recipe or product that works well for you, why don’t you share a link in the comments!
+If you have found a natural recipe or product that works well for you, share a link in the comments!